project-draco/tools/clustering/README.md

 # Draco Clustering Tool (DCT)

-DCT reads an Module Dependency Graph (MDG) from standard input and writes a clustered graph in DOT format on standard output.
+DCT reads a Module Dependency Graph (MDG) from standard input and writes a clustered graph in DOT format on standard output.

 ## Install